IRS Bank Account Levy Complete Guide to Resolution

 Make sure you preserve your CDP rights by requesting your hearing within 30 days of the date on the Notice of Intent to Levy.

 Pay In Full

 If you pay your tax liability in full, the IRS won’t levy your bank account.
-This option all minimizes the penalties and interest you’ll be charged on your tax debt.
+This option all minimizes the penalties and interest you’ll be charged on your taxes owed.

-An IRS installment agreement is a monthly payment plan to pay off your tax debt.
+An IRS installment agreement is a monthly payment plan to pay off your taxes owed.
 Flexible terms are available, and you may be given several years to pay off your balance.
 You must pay enough monthly to pay off the balance before the statute of limitations expires.

 Once you enter into an installment agreement, the IRS will generally halt all enforced collection activities, such as bank levies.

 Offers in Compromise are a tax settlement option available to taxpayers who can’t afford to make monthly payments.
 You will base your offer amount on your monthly disposable income and how much equity you have in assets.

 The IRS will require very detailed financial information in your Offer in Compromise application.
 Consult with a tax professional to determine whether you may qualify.

 You may be able to stop a levy by showing it will cause immediate financial hardship.
 For example, if the bank levy will cause you to miss your mortgage payment and go into foreclosure, the IRS may consider releasing the levy due to economic hardship.

 You can request that the IRS classifies your account as “currently not collectible” because of financial hardship.
 Currently not collectible status will temporarily halt enforced collection actions by the IRS.